ErvinRex/LMNH-plants/README.md

 1. Connect to `LMNH Plant API` consisting of all relevant plant data.
 2. Retrieve plant data and clean it of extreme values or errors.
-3. Transform plant data into a data frame conforming to `RDS` entity-relationship diagram.
+3. Transform plant data into objects conforming to `RDS` entity-relationship diagram.
 4. Upload plant data to short-term storage solution - `RDS`.

 ### Entity-relationship diagram: